Herons, Storks and Ibises

 Locations where birds have been seen: “Near Youghal by-pass”, Bohonagh and Newmills (2km NE of Rosscarbery), Cahermore, Cape Clear Island, Clogheen and Inchydoney, Clonakilty, Coolmore House, Carrigaline, Curaheen and Lislee (near Courtmacsherry), Curraheen (Near Bandon Roundabout, Cork South Ring Road), Cuskinny Marsh, Great Island, East of Rossleague (Great Island), Fanisk Bridge, Youghal, Garinish, Gort (near Eyeries), Gortroe (near Youghal), Inishannon, Keeffe’s Wood (Great Island), Lissagriffin, Long Strand and Kilkerran Lake, Lough Beg, Minane Bridge, Mizen Head, Muckridge Demesne (Youghal), Near Ballincollig, Near Redbarn Strand (Youghal), near Timoleague, Rathbarry (4 km E of Rosscarbery), Reendonegan lake, Rossmore (between Clonakilty and Rosscarbery), Rostellan, The Lough (Cork City), Timoleague, Tourig Estuary.

 All records between October and June with most records between December and February.

-Distribution: breeds mainly in Iberia but als patchily elsewhere in southern Europe,
+Global Distribution: breeds mainly in Iberia but also patchily elsewhere in southern Europe,

 which accounts for less than a quarter of its global breeding range.
 Also Africa, Asia, Australia, New Zealand, North and South America.
 (Birdlife International)

 Summer Distribution 1988-91